plone/buildout.coredev/plips/reviews/plip1600-review-agitator.rst

 -------

 - Results as described in the PLIP
-- Upgrade step did NOT create control panel property on existing site
+- Upgrade step works and did create control panel property on existing site

 Conclusion
 ----------

-- I think the upgrade step should work on existing sites (running coredev) too
-- All other things work as expected
+- All things work as expected